-For Novice, U12 and U10 Combined Training (only) Dressage tests may be commanded with the prior agreement of the Chief Steward and dressage judge.
+For Novice, U12 and U10 Combined Training, and riders with additional needs (only) Dressage tests may be commanded with the prior agreement of the Chief Steward and dressage judge.
 The competitor's DC should request this in advance so that the organiser can schedule the test such that the commanding does not distract other competitors in adjacent dressage arenas.
+In the case of riders with additional needs who are not riding in Novice, U12 or U10 Combined Training, the organiser must be notified before the day of the competition to avoid the test being categorised as H/C.